anhvu2889/miu-cs401-mpp/README.md

-# Computer Professionals Program at MIU (MPP - Modern Programming Practices)
+# MIU - MPP (Modern Programming Practices) Course Assignments

+This repository contains assignments and coursework for the **MPP (Modern Programming Practices)** course, part of the graduate Computer Science program at **Maharishi International University (MIU)**.

+---

 ## Course Overview
-The **MPP (Modern Programming Practices)** course presents the fundamental principles of object-oriented programming.
+The **MPP** course presents the fundamental principles of object-oriented programming.
 Students will learn how to write reusable and better-maintained software and integrate this knowledge with laboratory assignments and projects.

 ---

 ## Topics Covered
-The course covers the following topics:
+The course focuses on the following topics:

-1. **Object-Oriented Programming Principles**
-   - Encapsulation
-   - Inheritance
-   - Polymorphism

-2. **Design Principles**
-   - Reusability and Maintainability
-   - Design Patterns

-3. **UML Class Diagrams**
+- Object-Oriented Programming Principles (Encapsulation, Inheritance, Polymorphism)
-   - Modeling Structures and Relationships
+- Design Principles (Reusability, Maintainability, and Design Patterns)
-   - Sequence and Activity Diagrams
+- UML Class Diagrams (Modeling Structures, Relationships, Sequence, and Activity Diagrams)

-4. **Software Development Practices**
-   - Code Organization and Modularity
-   - Version Control and Collaboration Tools
+- Software Development Practices (Code Organization, Modularity, Version Control, and Collaboration Tools)

-5. **Hands-On Projects**
-   - Practical Assignments for Reinforcement
-   - Group Projects for Real-World Application
+- Hands-On Projects (Practical Assignments and Group Projects for Real-World Applications)

 ---